Friends of the Rodwell Trail and Sandsfoot Castle

 Sandsfoot Castle Restoration Project

 Sandsfoot Castle is listed by English Heritage and is Weymouth’s only Scheduled Monument.
 It was on the At Risk Register suffering from neglect, coastal erosion and vandalism.
 In 2010, working together, the Friends and the Council’s parks team submitted and received a Second Round Heritage Lottery Fund to stabilise, preserve and monitor the structure of the Castle and make it safe for public access.
-The Castle is now open day and night with free safe open access.

 Garden Information Board